Encryption Technology and Digital Certificates

-The entire American Century Investments® website is secured with Secure Socket Layer (SSL) Transport Layer Security (TLS) v1.0 or higher.
-A secure connection means that all communications between your browser and our Web servers are encrypted, or scrambled, so that the data you exchange with our site is protected.
+The entire American Century Investments® website is secured with 128-bit encryption and Transport Layer Security 1.0 (TLS 1.0).
+A secure connection means that all communications between your browser and our web servers are encrypted, or scrambled, so that the data you exchange with our website is protected.

 What is Encryption?

 Encryption refers to the process of scrambling information so that it is viewable only by its intended recipient.
-There are different levels of encryption your browser can support; our site requires a minimum of 128-bit SSL TLS v1.0.
+There are different levels of encryption your browser can support; our website requires a minimum of 128-bit encryption and TLS 1.0.

 Upgrade Your Browser

-American Century Investments currently requires that your browser support 128-bit encryption and Secure Socket Layer v3 (SSL v3) for secure online sessions.
+American Century Investments currently requires that your browser support 128-bit encryption and TLS 1.0 for secure online sessions.

 Generally, there are three steps involved to establish a secure connection between your browser and American Century Investments' servers.